 One of the most fascinating aspects of putting together a puzzle is that the process allows you to become so familiar with the imagery.
 When a puzzle depicts a piece of art, you are able to study the work with an incredible level of detail and find new ways of appreciating it.
 By featuring contemporary art on our puzzles, we aim to make art more accessible and recognizable.
 As part of this goal, we strive to ensure that artists from a wide range of communities and backgrounds are represented among the artwork we choose.

-Our design studio is located in beautiful Westdale Village where we will also be opening our Four Point Puzzles retail space in the spring of 2021.
+Our design studio is located in beautiful Westdale Village where we will also be opening our Four Point Puzzles retail space on July 8th 2021.
 Every detail of our space was designed, much like a gallery, to showcase the puzzles and the artwork that they represent.
 We have a table in the space where visitors are welcome to sit down and try out our puzzles, as well as an open view of our studio so we can offer a glimpse of the work that goes into bringing a puzzle concept to life.

 In addition to our online store and soon-to-be brick and mortar store, you can find our puzzles at hundreds of incredible art galleries, museums and independent retailers around the world such as the National Gallery of Canada, the Institute of Contemporary Art, the Conran Shop and the MoMA Design Store.